Our building is open, masks are required indoors. Read more.

 We strive to host inclusive, accessible events that enable all individuals, including individuals with disabilities, to engage fully.
 If you have questions about accessibility or require an accommodation such as captioning or ASL interpretation to participate in this event, please contact Accessibility Manager Helyn Marshall at email@example.com or via telephone at (614) 688-3890.
 Requests made by two weeks in advance will generally allow us to provide seamless access, but the Wexner Center for the Arts will make every effort to meet requests made after this date.

 Join us for a special evening as we shine a light on Moviola, one of Columbus’s hidden musical gems, in an expanded staging of their 10th album, Broken Rainbows, in its entirety.

-With fervent fans across the globe in pockets of the indie landscape, Moviola has, over the past two-plus decades, forged a unique DIY path, creating everything from fuzzy, fractured lo-fi pop to lush, hi-fi art-country, exuding a chameleon-like, DIY musical ethos, yet somehow always sounding like the same core of friends that started while attending Ohio State over 25 years ago.
-Evoking a broad range of the American songbook, everything from the noise of the Velvet Underground to the sweetness and light of Terry Allen or Willie Nelson, Moviola has always carved out its own Gestalt path—five songwriters and singers—the “whole is greater than the individual parts” approach.
+With fervent fans across the globe in pockets of the indie landscape, Moviola has forged a unique DIY path over the past two-plus decades—creating everything from fuzzy, fractured, lo-fi pop to lush, hi-fi art-country and exuding a chameleonlike, DIY musical ethos, yet somehow always sounding like the same core of friends who started the band while attending Ohio State.
+Evoking a broad range of the American songbook, everything from the noise of the Velvet Underground to the sweetness and light of Terry Allen or Willie Nelson, Moviola has always carved out its own path: five songwriters and singers who believe the “whole is greater than the individual parts.”

-For this special evening, the group will expand upon the music of Broken Rainbows with additional players and multimedia, giving life to each of its 11 songs and the pandemic-era conditions in which they developed.
+For this special evening, the group will expand on the music of Broken Rainbows with additional players and multimedia components, giving life to each of its 11 songs and the pandemic-era conditions in which they developed.
 Don’t miss a one-of-a-kind performance.

 Moviola | Image courtesy of the artist